Connecting cooperative transport by ants with the physics of self-propelled particles: Estimation of model parameters

-\paragraph{Parameter estimation.---} All model parameters are accessible by fitting the experimental data: $\alpha_r$ and $\alpha_b$ can be extracted from the steady state probability distribution in speed and angle.
-The timescales $\tau_v$ and $\tau_\theta$ follow from the autocorrelation functions in speed and angle.
+All model parameters are accessible by fitting the experimental data: $\alpha_v$ and $\alpha_{\theta}$ can be extracted from the steady state probability distribution in velocity magnitude and angle.
+The timescales $\tau_v$ and $\tau_\theta$ follow from their respective autocorrelation functions.